MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/index.md

 ![Conceptual overview: NativeLibraryInterop for Android](../images/native-library-interop/nativelibraryinterop-conceptual-overview-android.png "Conceptual overview of NativeLibraryInterop for Android")

 An iOS binding library project must include an explicitly defined API.
-To help with this, [Objective-Sharpie](/xamarin/cross-platform/macios/binding/objective-sharpie/#overview) can be run automatically on the resulting native framework to produce an [API definition file](/xamarin/cross-platform/macios/binding/objective-c-libraries?tabs=macos#The_API_definition_file) (ApiDefinition.cs) alongside it.
+To help with this, [Objective-Sharpie](/xamarin/cross-platform/macios/binding/objective-sharpie/#overview) can be manually run on the resulting native framework to produce an [API definition file](/xamarin/cross-platform/macios/binding/objective-c-libraries?tabs=macos#The_API_definition_file) (ApiDefinition.cs) alongside it.
 This can serve as a helpful reference when creating and maintaining the ApiDefintion.cs file used by the iOS binding project.

 ![Conceptual overview: NativeLibraryInterop for iOS](../images/native-library-interop/nativelibraryinterop-conceptual-overview-ios.png "Conceptual overview of NativeLibraryInterop for iOS")